Our Shared Culture of Stress

 stress-ball-crush

 I’m having a particularly stressful day today.
 One of the first of the new year.
 Not necessarily an entirely woeful situation but I am definitely feeling it and actively figuring out ways to alleviate the situation.
 Interestingly enough (and also something most of you will empathize with), in dealing with that stress I am not considering how I can reduce the stress level but merely finding ways to cope.
-Instead of smoking a cigarette I thought, in true Narcissistic form, I would philosophize in a public forum for others to ponder my profoundly relevant scenario and how it relates to our culture at large.

 In thinking about “stress” as a concept it seems like something that has some pretty distinct context in western / North American culture.
 I believe that “stress” – a term I am using to define the looser space of feeling strained, a bit out of control and otherwise taxed by circumstance, is actually one of our core values as a consumer / corporate culture.
 As a matter of fact, I think we eat it for breakfast – that it’s something that nourishes us.